Sport-by-sport look at the impact of the coronavirus outbreak

 Formula One

-– McLaren had already withdrawn from the race earlier on Thursday after a member of staff tested positive for the illness.
+– McLaren had already withdrawn from the Australian race earlier on Thursday after a member of staff tested positive for the illness.
 It is understood the team member reported symptoms associated with the virus in the Albert Park paddock on Wednesday morning.
-Two personnel from American outfit Haas were tested and are also in self-isolation.

-– This month’s Bahrain Grand Prix – from March 20-22 – will take place behind closed doors.

 Formula E